Let’s break down home composting, 4 ways

 Why is home composting so important?

 I’m sure you’ve heard about the shocking food waste statistics; like how ⅓ of all food prepared for human consumption is thrown away.
 (Some studies put this number closer to 50%.)
-This section is not about that, although shopping better (week two) is a great way to reduce how much food you’ll waste.

 That being said, food waste does happen.
 Whether it’s the skin of a vegetable you peeled or an errant cucumber you lost in the back of your fridge, we need to get rid of our organic waste in the most environmentally friendly way possible.
 The simple answer?